developmentbyleo/developmentbyleo/README.md

-### Hi, i`m Leo! 👋🏻
+### Hi, i'm Leo!
+A frontend developer! 👋🏻

-Here are some ideas to get you started:

 - 🔭 I’m currently working on El Quarto.
 - 🌱 I’m currently learning Redux, TypeScript and Node.js for backend purpose.
 - 👯 I’m looking to collaborate on projects that can help people in some way.
 - 💬 Ask me about anything!
 - 📫 How to reach me: contatoleoujo@gmail.com
-- ⚡ Fun fact: I'm a huge anime fan.
+- ⚡ Fun fact: I'm a huge Shingeki no Kyojin fan.

 <div align="center">
   <a href="https://github.com/leoujo">